-On circular economy, businesses in the 3 Group operation continue to offer a sustainable choice of smartphone trade-in options for their customers, reducing volumes of e-waste to landfill.
-In particular, 3 UK offers "Three Recycle" and "Three Reconnected" as a fully integrated device take-back solution, while 3 Hong Kong continues offering recycling services through the "Recycling Handsets and Accessories Programme".
+On circular economy, businesses in the 3 Group operation continue to offer a sustainable choice of smartphone trade-back options for customers, reducing volumes of e-waste to landfill.
+During the year, 3 UK and 3 Ireland implemented integrated device trade-in schemes, further incentivising and making it easier for customers to return devices to store, enabling circularity.
+3 Hong Kong continued offering recycling services through the "Recycling Handsets and Accessories Programme".
 Items collected under this programme are passed on to the Computer and Communication Products Recycling Programme, run by the government, or to be donated to people in need.
-3 Sweden, Wind Tre and 3 Austria all offer refurbished devices, and in 2023, 3 Sweden launched its 'device-as-aservice' model that increases the longevity of devices in use.
+3 Denmark and 3 UK both launched 'Like New' initiatives, joining 3 Sweden, Wind Tre and 3 Austria in offering refurbished devices to customers.

 CKHGT is committed to creating workplaces that attract and retain diverse talent, and a drive for inclusive and diverse teams continued to be of particular focus.
 3 Ireland, 3 Sweden and 3 UK have established 50/50 gender balance targets for leadership roles.
 Wind Tre also has committed to increasing its share of women in executive positions to 25% by 2025.
-It has embedded gender equality into recruitment and promotion processes, it monitors pay practices and it has linked its gender diversity targets to executive compensation through its proprietary ESG composite index.
-Reflecting its equal pay practices, in 2023, Wind Tre was certified for the second year by the Equal Salary Foundation supported by Geneva University.
-3 UK is included in the list of Times Top 50 Employers for Gender Equality.
+It has embedded gender equality into recruitment and promotion processes, as it monitors pay practices and it has linked its gender diversity targets to executive compensation through its proprietary ESG composite index.
+Reflecting its equal pay practices, in 2024, Wind Tre was certified for the third year by the Equal Salary Foundation supported by Geneva University.
+Wind Tre was also certificated as 'Top Employer Italy' in 2024 for the 6th consecutive year, and 3 Hong Kong was awarded Asia's Best Employer Brand at the 15th Asia's Best Employer Brand Awards.

 Working with partners to drive reductions in value chain emissions is important to addressing scope 3 emissions.
-In 2023, 3 Ireland and 3 UK continued to expand their assessment of ESG risk, covering 44% and 91% of their supplier base respectively, through their partnership with EcoVadis - the global leader in independent supply chain sustainability ratings.
-This is an essential step in managing third party spend in line with greenhouse gas reduction and other sustainability objectives.
-As a group, CKHGT is also awarded as a 'top-rated' (ranked 4th from 233 telecommunications businesses) in the Sustainalytics' 2024 'Top-Rated' ESG Companies List in recognising excellence toward ESG risk and opportunity management.
+In 2024, 3 Ireland and 3 UK continued to expand their assessment of ESG risk, covering 87% and 98% of their supplier base respectively, through their partnership with EcoVadis - the global leader in independent supply chain sustainability ratings.
+At the end of 2024, Wind Tre had ESG risk-assessed 68% of suppliers with its Cribis/Synergy platform.
+These are essential steps in managing third party spend in line with greenhouse gas reduction and other sustainability objectives.
+As a group, CKHGT engaged with over 300 suppliers on GHG disclosure, and with a 48% response rate through CDP Supply Chain.
+It was also awarded as a 'top-rated' (ranked 4th from 233 telecommunications businesses) in the Sustainalytics' 2024 'Top-Rated' ESG Companies List in recognising excellence toward ESG risk and opportunity management.

 CKHGT's business continued to support local communities, whether related to the ongoing conflict in Ukraine, education, or other community-based topics.
-For example, 3 Sweden continued to provide free texts and calls to and from Ukraine, and 3 Austria continued to donate SIM cards and support with connectivity for refugees.
-In 2023, Wind Tre launched the 5th edition of NeoConnessi, aiming to increase awareness within Italian primary schools about the risks and opportunities of being online, and it has now reached over 1 million families.
+For example, 3 Sweden continued to provide free texts and calls to and from Ukraine, and 3 Austria continued to donate telecommunications equipment to those at risk of digital exclusion, via partner organisations through its program 'Drei Helps'.
+In 2024, Wind Tre further strengthened its award-winning digital safety skills program, 'NeoConnessi', by extending its reach to middle schools and to families in remote Italian villages through its 'Connected Villages' program.
 Another ongoing focus for CKHGT is in STEM education.
-In 2023, both 3 Hong Kong and 3 Ireland supported education programmes that explored potential business and customer insights about AI and Machine Learning.
+Reflecting the growing awareness of mental wellbeing in the context of device use, 3 UK introduced 'screen time training' in its 297 UK stores and online, equipping over 2,300 retail staff to provide tips on using inbuilt screen management tools and adopting mindful usage habits.